- Founder of the National Action Network

 Also in 1994, Sharpton delivered an incendiary speech at New Jersey’s Kean College, where he said:

-“White folks was in the caves while we [blacks] was building empires …
+“White folks was in the cave while we [blacks] was building empires …

 We built pyramids before Donald Trump ever knew what architecture was …